 Regardless of how well you care for your teeth, it is inevitable that, over time, some yellowing or general discoloration will occur.
 To combat these effects, our practice offers in-office whitening and at-home teeth whitening, both of which can significantly lighten the shade of your teeth with natural-looking, long-lasting results.
-Professional-grade whitening is one of the most effective teeth whitening methods currently available, and by customizing treatment to fit your unique needs and goals, our cosmetic dentists in Scottsdale—Dr. Brandon Ryff, Dr. Jonathan Coombs, and Dr. Don Chiappetti—can help you achieve a bright, radiant smile that you are happy to put on display.
+Professional-grade whitening is one of the most effective teeth whitening methods currently available, and by customizing treatment to fit your unique needs and goals, our cosmetic dentists in Scottsdale—Dr. Brandon Ryff, Dr. Jonathan Coombs, Dr. Don Chiappetti, and Dr. Reed Chiappetti—can help you achieve a bright, radiant smile that you are happy to put on display.

 Although some over-the-counter whitening products can provide adequate results for certain individuals, professional-grade teeth whitening generally creates far superior outcomes for the majority of patients.
 There are several reasons for this, chief of which being that professional teeth whitening solutions include whitening agents that are far more aggressive than what can be found in most over-the-counter teeth whitening kits available at the local store.
 Professional-grade whitening ingredients are capable of penetrating more deeply into the tooth enamel to address stains and discoloration that have been developing for many years.

 Another significant distinction between professional teeth whitening and over-the-counter options is the time it takes to achieve noticeable results.
 Just one in-office whitening treatment typically yields immediately visible effects, while over-the-counter solutions often require many weeks of patient, consistent use before producing even a mild degree of whitening.